cardano-scaling/hydra/docs/docs/tutorial/index.md

 <details>
 <summary>NixOS workaround</summary>

-The dynamically linked `mithril-client` binary does not work out-of-the-box on NixOS.
+The dynamically linked `mithril-client` binary may not function out-of-the-box on NixOS.
 You can workaround this by emulating a common linux FHS environment:

 ```shell
 alias mithril-client="steam-run mithril-client"